adhokshaja1409/VCOs/README.md

 # VCOs
-Repo contains the Images and output waveforms of Differential Ring Oscillator and Current Starved VCO
+Repo contains the images and output waveforms of Differential Ring Oscillator and Current Starved VCO